-

 “Shining Like The Sun”

 There was a moment last week that gave me great pause.
-Standing in the middle of an outdoor shopping area watching people walk by, I was struck with a profound feeling of wonder.
-Blame it on the Covid-19 shut-in orders, blame it on not being out and about regularly in almost a year, blame it on sitting every day with my 4th-grade son teaching him.
-Still, there I was, engaging in an ordinary, mundane activity of heading to the store before a snow storm yet being swept away with feelings of wonder and awe.
+Standing in an outdoor shopping area, watching people walk by, I was struck with a profound wonder.
+Blame it on the COVID-19 shut-in orders, blame it on not being out and about regularly in almost a year, blame it on sitting every day with my 4th-grade son teaching him.
+There I was, engaging in an ordinary, mundane activity of heading to the store before a snowstorm, yet being swept away with wonder and awe.
 Namely, to be in the presence of others.
 What a gift.
-Standing still and watching people…
+Standing still and watching people frantically move about to get milk and bread before…

 -